cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - startup of either unity / brachioplexus doesnt matter
 - move initialization of camera stuff in on click for unity
 - brachioplexus throws wsa blocking if unity is off and brachioplexus tries to disconnect (after using the comms)
+- reflects which headset is connected + scene
 *6) Improve Unity*
 - Create boundary boxes so ball doesnt fall off
 - create menu gui and starting scene able to be navigated from vr controllers or brachIOplexus
+    - menu should be able to control scenes / tasks or brachioplexus
+    - can decide what input is taken in
+    - maybe show a picture of the keymapping
 - delete dots, unity physics
 - create a scene loader class (singleton behaviour) to queue task scenes together?
     - can also hold current scene to send to brachIOplexus